xmycroftx/system-bus-radio/README.md

 How to Use It
 ------------------
-Enter the `Using _mm_stream_si128` folder and compile using make.
+Enter the `Using _mm_stream_si128` folder and compile using `make`.
 (There are also other flavors you can `make` and try in different folders!)

     make

+Run this using a 2015 model MacBook Air.
 Then use a Sony STR-K670P radio receiver with the included antenna and tune it to 1580 kHz on AM.

-You should hear the "Mary Had a Little Lamb" song playing repeatedly.
+You should hear the "Mary Had a Little Lamb" tune playing repeatedly.
 Other equipment and tuning may work as well.
 On the equipment above, the author has achieved clear transmission over two meters of open air or one meter through drywall.
 Different results will be achievable with different equipment.

 Are you using an antenna?
 At the beginning, I placed the antenna directly on top of the number 4 key and that worked best.
 It was a round antenna.
 Then once I knew it works I moved the antenna back.
 Moving it back reduced the number of frequencies that it worked on, and eventually only that one (1580 kHz) worked.
 Different hardware will certainly have different frequency response.
 Here are some results that have been sent in by readers.
-Please mail sbr@phor.net with your results or [edit this file directly ](https://github.com/fulldecent/system-bus-radio/edit/master/TEST-DATA.tsv) and create a pull request.
+Please mail sbr@phor.net with your results or [edit this file directly](https://github.com/fulldecent/system-bus-radio/edit/master/TEST-DATA.tsv) and create a pull request.

 Technical Explanation
 ------------------
-Instructions in this program cause electromagnetic radiation to emit from the computer.
+This program runs instructions on the computer that cause electromagnetic radiation.
 The emissions are of a broad frequency range.
 To be accepted by the radio, those frequencies must:

  * Be emitted by the computer processor and other subsystems
  * Escape the computer shielding